psychobunny/passport-dapp-web3/README.md

 #### Configure Strategy

-The web3 authentication strategy authenticates users using a username and password.
+The web3 authentication strategy authenticates users using an address, message, and signed message.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user.

 ```js